AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/exception-handling.md

 ### ![incorrect](../../../assets/no.svg) Double localization

-If the caught localized exception is not translated yet, the problem should be resolved at the place where it is thrown the first time.
+If the caught localized exception is not translated yet, resolve the problem at the place where the exception is thrown the first time.

 ```php
 try {